 Children travelling with a legal guardian

 There are, however exemptions.
 Like in the situation where a minor who is a citizen of another Nordic country enters Sweden with their parent/legal guardian, the minor should be permitted to enter as long as the parent/legal guardian can provide proof of identity and right of entry by presenting acceptable official documentation, and document that they have parental rights or legal custody/temporary guardianship of the minor.
 E.g. with a birth certificate or other official document, and/or in relevant cases the written consent of the parent/guardian not accompanying them.

-It is part of the work and responsibility of the Police to protect children by hindering and preventing criminal activities, such as trafficking in human beings or the abduction of a child by a non-custodial parent or by others.
+It is part of the work and responsibility of the Police to protect children by hindering and preventing criminal activities, such as human trafficking or the abduction of a child by a non-custodial parent or by others.
 What this means that in practice is that in connection with border controls additional questions may be asked or other measures be taken, such as searches of computer databases, for the purpose of ensuring that everything is in order, e.g. through database searches.
 This might be done both when children are travelling unaccompanied or even when in the company of adults.
 Even airlines or other carriers might have their own regulations.

 The rules concerning what is required for children travelling without a parent/guardian, or with only one parent/guardian, may vary from country to country.
 The Police advise travellers to contact the relevant public authorities to check what is applicable and in effect in the country in question.